influxdata/docs-v2/content/v2.0/cloud/get-started.md

 ## Collect and write data

-Collect and write data to InfluxDB using Telegraf plugins, the InfluxDB v2 API, the `influx` command line interface (CLI), the InfluxDB user interface (UI), or the InfluxDB API client libraries.
+Collect and write data to InfluxDB using the Telegraf plugins, the InfluxDB v2 API, the `influx` command line interface (CLI), the InfluxDB UI (the user interface for InfluxDB 2.0), or the InfluxDB v2 API client libraries.

 ### Use Telegraf

 Use Telegraf to quickly write data to {{< cloud-name >}}.
-Create new Telegraf configurations automatically in the user interface or manually update an existing Telegraf configuration to send data to your {{< cloud-name "short" >}} instance.
+Create new Telegraf configurations automatically in the InfluxDB UI, or manually update an existing Telegraf configuration to send data to your {{< cloud-name "short" >}} instance.

 For details, see [Automatically configure Telegraf](/v2.0/write-data/use-telegraf/auto-config/#create-a-telegraf-configuration)